nshkrdotcom/mcp_client/docs/design/TRANSPORT_SPECIFICATIONS.md

 ## Overview

 The MCP client supports three transport mechanisms for communicating with servers.
-Each transport implements the `MCPClient.Transport` behavior and provides JSON-RPC 2.0 message exchange with flow control.
+Each transport implements the `McpClient.Transport` behavior and provides JSON-RPC 2.0 message exchange with flow control.

 All transports share:
 - **Active-once flow control** - Connection controls delivery via `set_active/2`